Rotimi Amaechi: Governor of Rivers State

 In 2007, Amaechi contested and won the People's Democratic Party (PDP) primary for Rivers State Governor in 2007.
 His name was substituted by the party, an action which he challenged in court.
 The case eventually got to the Supreme Court.
 He became governor on 26 October 2007, after the Supreme Court ruled that he was the rightful candidate of the PDP and winner of the April 2007 governorship election in Rivers State.

 His administration invested in infrastructure development, construction of roads and bridges, sticking to the vision of connecting all parts of the state by road.
 The governor was also committed to urban renewal and modernization of transportation services.
 His administration began building a monorail to provide mass transportation within the city of Port Harcourt.
 Some power plant projects (Afam, Trans Amadi, Onne) were also built to improve power supply in the State.

 He was re-elected for a second term on 26 April 2011.
 In August 2013, Amaechi was amongst seven serving governors who formed the G-7 faction within the PDP.
 In November 2013, Amaechi alongside five members of the G-7 defected to the new opposition party the All Progressives Congress (APC) where he became the director general of Muhammadu Buhari's presidential campaign.

+In March 2026, Former Rivers State Governor and ex-Minister of Transportation, Rotimi Amaechi, joined the African Democratic Congress (ADC), completing his registration at Ward 8 in Ubima, Ikwerre Local Government Area of Rivers State.